 Understand and analyze the tribe's rites

-Before integrating the tribe, the understanding and analysis stage is essential.
+Before integrating the tribe, there is an essential understanding and analysis stage.
 It is important to combine this discovery phase with meetings, especially during hybrid, virtual or physical events.

 Take care of your speech and your actions

 🚀 Remember that modern consumers today want proof, more than promises.
-To convince them and create strong bonds, match actions with words.
+To convince them and create strong bonds, make sure to match your actions with your words.